baer95/MoveFit/README.md

 # MoveFit
-Heealth Eapp for Moovemeeant at your Workspeace
+Heealth Eapp for Moovemeeant eeat your Workspeace